A spectacular 4-day itinerary in the sierra Gorda Queretaro

 I actually met up with an Italian traveler whom I met in one of the Facebook groups and decided to visit Bernal together.

-Then we would have gone separate ways the following day and he continued with his own itinerary while I moved on to the Sierra Gorda.
+Then we would have gone our separate ways the following day, and he continued with his own itinerary while I moved on to the Sierra Gorda.

 We arrived a day before and found a place to stay.
-We didn’t bother booking online as we would have just checked what’s available and bargain for a cheap stay, nothing fancy.
+We didn’t bother booking online as we would have just checked what’s available and bargained for a cheap stay, nothing fancy.

-In the morning (which is day 1 of our Sierra Gorda itinerary) we got up early and without breakfast, we started our hike to the Peña de Bernal, a very easy hike suitable for kids as well and very easy to find.
-The trail gets to a certain point after which you will need to climb with ropes and special shoes.
+In the morning (which is day 1 of our Sierra Gorda itinerary) we got up early and, without breakfast, we started our hike to the Peña de Bernal, a very easy hike suitable for kids as well and very easy to find.
+The trail reaches a point where you will need to climb using ropes and special shoes.

 Not for me:)

-After admiring the spectacular views we started the descent and we arrived back to Bernal right in time for a late breakfast in one of the typical local restaurants, where you can find “gorditas”, which is are sorts of tacos but thicker and that you can stuff with all sorts of fillings.
+After admiring the spectacular views, we started the descent and we arrived back to Bernal right in time for a late breakfast in one of the typical local restaurants, where you can find “gorditas”, which are a sort of tacos but thicker and that you can stuff with all sorts of fillings.

-After walking around town, enjoying the local life, and taking some pictures we decided to say goodbye and move on to our respective itineraries.
-He was going back to Queretaro which was easy.
-Just one hour bus.
+After walking around town, enjoying the local life, and taking some pictures, we decided to say goodbye and move on to our respective itineraries.
+He was going back to Queretar,o which was easy.
+Just one hour by bus.

 In my case, it was more complicated.
-When I asked the tourist office how I could have reached Pinal de Amoles I was told I had to take one bus to the intersection on the main road, then move to the opposite side and wait for another bus for Cadereyta, another supposedly interesting Pueblos Magicos of Queretaro which I have missed, unfortunately.
+When I asked the tourist office how I could have reached Pinal de Amoles, I was told I had to take one bus to the intersection on the main road, then move to the opposite side and wait for another bus for Cadereyta, another supposedly interesting Pueblos Magicos of Queretaro, which I had missed, unfortunately.

-Unfortunately, I can’t tell you exactly how to do that but whether you are traveling from Bernal or Queretaro, at the bus station or the tourist office, or even your guide, they will be able to tell you.
+Unfortunately, I can’t tell you exactly how to do that, but whether you are traveling from Bernal or Queretaro, at the bus station, the tourist office, or even your guide, they will be able to tell you.

 ABOUT PINAL DE AMOLES